 In recent years, several shooters targeting intimate partners in public places also killed their victim’s family members or co-workers, or strangers who happened to be nearby.

+In September 2020, a man killed his wife and two children then gunned down two neighbors in his McGregor, Texas, neighborhood.
 In November 2018, a man gunned down his ex-fiancée, emergency room doctor Tamara O’Neal, outside the Chicago hospital where she worked following an argument over their broken engagement.
 He then ran inside the hospital and fatally shot a 25-year-old pharmacy resident and a responding police officer.
-In October 2012, a Wisconsin man walked into the spa where his ex-wife worked and shot seven people, killing three of them, including his ex-wife, Zina Haughton.
-Two weeks earlier, Haughton had filed a restraining order against him detailing abuse and death threats.

 Zeoli said that while “the vast majority” of domestic violence perpetrators never become mass shooters, it’s easy to imagine how abusers can perpetrate violence outside the home.
 “People who commit domestic violence have demonstrated that they are more than willing to terrorize and harm the people they purport to love,” she said.
 “It may be that whatever psychology underlies their desire to harm, like seriously harm and inflict damage on the people they love, is the same psychology that lends itself to mass shootings.”